Abdu924/SC_Loop_ALPSCore/README.md

 # SC_Loop
 Implementation of self-consistent DMFT condition

-Using the ALPASCore framework mostly for input data format and access.
+Using the ALPSCore framework mostly for input data format and access.

 Using Eigen for linear algebra operations